mbessler/botalert-botblock/wordpress/botalertbotblock/readme.txt

 == Requirements ==

 * You need BotAlert/BotBlock keys (aka.
 CustID and AuthToken) [here](http://pramana.com/account "Sign up for a BotAlert/BotBlock account").
 * cURL and php-cURL must be installed on your server.
 On some platforms, php comes with cURL compiled in already.
-To test, you can use this PHP snippet:
+To test, you can go to the BotAlert/BotBlock Options page under Settings and run the BotAlert/BotBlock Support Test, or use this PHP snippet:
     `<?php
        if(function_exists("curl_init")) { echo "curl present"; }
        else { echo "curl NOT installed"; }
      ?>`
-   Or just go to the BotAlert/BotBlock Options page under Settings and run the BotAlert/BotBlock Support Test.

 == ChangeLog ==

 = Version 1.0.1 =
 * dropped one round-trip to BotAlert/BotBlock servers, thus making the plugin a bit faster.
-* added support for non-javascript browsers
+* added support for non-javascript browsers, incl. a new setting
 * several configuration improvements, incl. a requirements test for cURL = Version 1.0.0 =
 * changed data flow to go through plugin: BotAlert/BotBlock Javascript passes through plugin when loaded and results are submitted through plugin for validation.
 Before, both were done through the client's browser directly and thus not always reliable.